Sawley, North Yorkshire: Places of interest

-Lacon Cross: one of 23 Grade II listed buildings in Sawley, listed on 6 March 1967.
+The Lacon Cross is one of 23 Grade II listed buildings in Sawley, listed on 6 March 1967.
 It is thought that this structure dates back to the Medieval period when it was used as a route marker by the monks from Fountains Abbey as well as travellers going through the area.

-Village Pump: was installed in 1909 but before this, all water was carried from outside the village.
+The Village Pump was installed in 1909 but before this, all water was carried from outside the village.
 Details about the 'wood-boxed' pump can be found on a plaque on the actual pump itself.
 The plaque reads, "THE VILLAGE PUMP.
 After male parishioners refused an offer of a piped water supply in 1905, the parish council gave permission for this hand pump to be installed in 1909.
 This was the principal source of water until the early 1950s when borehole water became available.
 A mains supply was finally connected in 1963.
 Some of the women of Sawley had continued to carry water in buckets for 58 years."

-Village Hall: dates back to the 1790s when it was originally a school.
+The Village Hall dates back to the 1790s when it was originally a school.
 It remained a school until 1989 and became solely a village hall.
 Now, the closest school to Sawley is St Joseph's Catholic Primary School which is approximately 2.2 mi from the village.
 The closest secondary school is Outwood Academy Ripon which is about 4 mi away.

 Sawley Hall is also a grade II listed building, built in 1770.
 The Georgian house was built for Lord Grantley's wife.

-Sawley Arms: is a pub in Sawley.
+Sawley Arms is a pub in Sawley.
 It was the location for a "reunion of the former Yorkshire and England cricketers Fred Trueman, Brian Close, Ray Illingworth and Geoffrey Boycott on 6 July 2005, four of Yorkshire's and England's greatest cricketers".
 It was here where artist John Blakey made a sketch of the four cricketers to mark the occasion.
 This would be the last place the four Yorkshire men met together due to Trueman's passing a year later.

+St Michael's Church, Sawley was built in 1879, replacing an earlier building.